HemanshuPathak/Employee-Payroll-Management-System/README.md

 # Employee Payroll Management System

 ## Overview:
 The Employee Payroll Management System is a comprehensive solution developed in Java using the NetBeans IDE.
 It serves as an efficient tool for organizations to manage payroll processes for administrators and employees.
-This system streamlines salary calculations, leave management, and employee details, offering a seamless experience for both administrators and employees.
+This system streamlines salary calculations and employee details, offering a seamless experience for both administrators and employees.

 ## Features: